-You hear Good Job a lot nowadays.
-It seems to be the go to praise phrase for most mums and dads.
-Telling their little ones every time they hiccup Good Job; Good Job when they blow their nose, Good Job when they put their plastic water bottle in the recycle bin, Good Job when they put their coat on, Good Job when they eat all their fries at Macca’s, Good Job when they finish colouring outside the lines of a kiddie restaurant place mat, Good Job when they eat their broccoli, Good Job when they wake up from having a little nap, and Good Job at pointing Percy at the porcelain.
-No task is to small or to large for doling out a few Good Jobs.
+You hear a Good Job a lot nowadays.
+It seems to be the go-to praise phrase for most mums and dads.
+Telling their little ones every time they hiccup Good Job; Good Job when they blow their nose, Good Job when they put their plastic water bottle in the recycle bin, Good Job when they put their coat on, Good Job when they eat all their fries at Macca’s, Good Job when they finish colouring outside the lines of a kiddie restaurant placemat, Good Job when they eat their broccoli, Good Job when they wake up from having a little nap, and Good Job at pointing Percy at the porcelain.
+No task is too small or too large for doling out a few Good Jobs.

 If only mum and dad had told me Good Job.
 I would have followed my own success plan for my future self; I could have chosen any of my dream jobs of the seventies

 Fitness Instructor: always surrounded by flocks of beautiful women.
 You didn’t need to know what you were doing; aerobics and nautilus equipment was so new that nobody knew anything about them anyway.